honeynet/cuckooml/_posts/2015-07-19-clustering-evaluation.md

 This time I did clustering with *DBSCAN* and *HDBSCAN*.
 These are fairly simple yet effective clustering algorithms suitable for any kind of data.
 Additionally, I've implemented a method evaluating the results of clustering with variety of metrics: *Adjusted Mutual Information Score*, *Adjusted Random Index*, *Completeness*, *Homogeneity*, *Silhouette Coefficient*, and *V-measure*.
 Finally, I did loads of experiments to pick te best parameters for those.<!--more-->

 ## Choosing the best parameters settings ##
-A snipped to produce results of clustering for variety of parameters settings.
+A snippet to produce results of clustering for variety of parameters settings.
 {% highlight python%}
   import numpy as np
   import pandas as pd